I kept hearing about a ton of people having success on Medium but I was always scared to publish on there.

 But last month I published my first article on Medium.

-It got over 10k views in 4 days, 12k views over the past 3 weeks, and it helped me get picked up by the Huffington Post.
+It got over 10k views in 4 days and it helped me get picked up by the Huffington Post.

-Now I’m sold on Medium as a tool to drive traffic AND to build my brand.
+Now I’m sold on Medium as channel for syndicating content to help drive traffic AND build my brand.

-Imagine if you were starting a new blog… getting those kind of stats is CRAZY for the first post!
+I still think building your own blog, on your own site is the best long term solution (more on why below) but Medium can definitely give you a massive initial pageview boost.
+Imagine if you were starting a new blog… getting those kinds of stats is CRAZY for the first post!

 My first post going viral wasn’t just by luck though.
 There is a process you can follow that will help you get seen by thousands of people.